YousafZahid1/django_docker/README.md

-# Django Blog Project
+# Django Blog Project with Docker and Celery

 A simple blog application built with Django that allows authenticated users to create blog posts while allowing anyone to read them.
+The application uses Docker for containerization and Celery for background tasks.

 ## Features
 - User authentication with Ion OAuth
 - Create, read blog posts
 - Admin interface for post management
 - SQLite database
+- Celery background tasks
+- Docker containerization
+- Redis for message broker

 ## Setup Instructions

+### Local Development

 1. Clone the repository:
 ```bash